electric-sql/electric/website/blog/posts/2022-12-16-evolution-state-transfer.md

 There are, of course, constraints with local-first.
 Concurrent writes are subject to merge semantics, so you have to become comfortable with the [reality of a relativistic universe](/blog/2022/05/20/relativity-causal-consistency).

 Device constraints also mean that you often can't have the whole database synced onto the device.
 As a result, you still need a "hybrid" architecture where the cloud underpins local-first applications.
-Not only to provide durability and sync but also to load data into the local app -- both on first run and as the shape of the data needed on the device changes.
+Not only to provide durability and sync but also to load data into the local app &mdash; both on first run and as the shape of the data needed on the device changes.

 This hybrid architecture has a number of layers, from central cloud to the end user device: